 Our Board does not have a formal policy requiring the separation of the roles of Chief Executive Officer and Chairperson of the Board.
 The Board believes it is in our best interests to make that determination based on circumstances from time to time.
 Currently, our Chairman of the Board is not an officer of the Company.
 The Chairman of the Board chairs the meetings of our Board and meetings of our stockholders, with input from the Vice Chairman and the Chief Executive Officer.
-The Vice Chairman works with the Chief Executive Officer and the Chief Financial Officer in coordinating our activities with key external stakeholders and parties.
+The Vice Chairman works with the Chief Executive Officer to develop and gain approval from the Board of our growth strategy and works with the Chief Executive Officer and the Chief Financial Officer in coordinating our activities with key external stakeholders and parties.
 These activities include corporate governance matters, investor relations, financing, and mergers and acquisitions.